Greybody factors of string-corrected d-dimensional black holes: Introduction

 Greybody factors are directly related to the propagation of fields $\psi$ in a black hole space time.
 The propagating fields can be any field coupled to gravity, or even linear perturbations of the metric tensor field itself.
 The simplest case corresponds to a minimally coupled massless scalar field, for which emission spectra have been computed for scalar fields in nonrotating \cite{Page:1976df} and rotating asymptotically flat black holes \cite{Page:1976ki,Starobinsky:1973aij} in $d=4$ Einstein gravity.
 More recently, these studies have been extended to asymptotically de Sitter black holes, either static \cite{Crispino:2013pya} or rotating \cite{CarneirodaCunha:2015qln} and for near-BPS black holes in $d=4, 5$ \cite{Maldacena:1997ih}.
 Generic fields have been considered in \cite{Boonserm:2008zg}.

 In higher dimensions, the emission spectra has been studied in brane world scenarios, considering the emitted fields as restricted to live on a 4-dimensional brane.
 With these assumptions, greybody factors have been computed for asymptotically flat \cite{Kanti:2002nr,Harris:2003eg} and de Sitter \cite{Kanti:2014dxa} black holes.
+The recoil effect on a black hole attached to a brane in a higher dimensional space resulting from the emission of gravitons into the bulk has been studied in \cite{Frolov:2002as} and (considering the effects of brane tension) in \cite{Dai:2006hf}.
 But greybody factors have also been computed without these assumptions, directly in $d$ dimensions, for asymptotically flat, de Sitter and anti-de Sitter black holes, either static \cite{Harmark:2007jy} or rotating \cite{Jorge:2014kra}.
 The specific case of graviton emission has been studied in \cite{Cardoso:2005mh}.

 Most of the times, greybody factors have to be computed numerically.
 Nonetheless, different analytical methods have been developed in order to compute them in some limiting cases.
 One of these limits that is typically considered is the low frequency limit of the emitted fields, associated just to $S$ waves (modes with $\ell=0$, $\ell$ being the multipole number).
 This limit is also often considered in the related scattering problems by black holes.